JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 ## Listing completed runs
 Continuing from the above example, we now want to collect the results of all these simulations into a single `DataFrame`.
 We will do that with the function [`collect_results`](@ref).

-It is quite simple actually:
+It is quite simple actually!
+But because we don't want to include the error, we have to black-list it:
 ```@example customizing
 using DataFrames # this is necessary to access collect_results!
 black_list = ["error"]